5T33Z0/OCLP4Hackintosh/Enable_Features/AirportItllwm_Sequoia.md

 ## Using this fix to enable iServices in macOS Sonoma

-As it turns out, this fix is also required if you need working iServices in macOS Sonoma (screenshot from OpCore Simplify):
+As it turns out, this fix is also required if you need working iServices in macOS Sonoma (Screenshot from OpCore Simplify):

 ![wifi](https://github.com/user-attachments/assets/af01d107-12b8-4441-b858-bc3720b2fe7a)